neuwangmq/learngit/readme.txt

 jintianwo hengaoxin
-create a new branch for test
+create a new branch and for test